 - Enhanced park experience.
 Not all park skis are rockered, but those that are tend to make sliding rails and doing tricks easier.
 There’s less risk of catching an edge when landing a trick, too.

 Ski manufacturers gradually realized rocker could be combined with camber to address specific performance needs.
 Soon companies began putting their own individual spin on rocker technology.

 Having lots of rocker options is a good thing.
-Yet trying to digest a lot of techy names can be daunting, we realize.
+But trying to digest a lot of techy names for rocker can be daunting.
 So as new variations of rocker and rocker-camber combos emerge each season, the following observations might be helpful:

 How to match a rocker design with your usual ski and terrain preference:

-Rocker specs and terminology vary by ski manufacturer and from model to model, so it’s still best to shop for skis based on the terrain you’ll be skiing.
-Explain your terrain preference and skiing style to an REI sales specialist to get guidance on what specific ski models would be best for you to consider.
+Since rocker specs and terminology vary by ski manufacturer and from model to model, it’s best to shop for skis based on the terrain you’ll be skiing.
+Your REI sales specialist can guide you to specific ski models.

 On REI.com, skis equipped with rocker at the tip and/or tail are called out in the “ski camber” section (under the Specs tab on each product page).